How Blockchain’s Web 3.0 Would Impact Businesses

 1. Social Media

-Social network is a very crucial part of our lives.
+Social networks are a very crucial part of our lives.
 It holds the power to transform how we communicate, interact with each other and form communities.
 The platforms are censored and limiting, while working with one agenda or the other.

 Benefits of Web 3.0 Social Media